dhivyapadmanaban/California_Wildfires/README.md

    - The logistic regression model is simple to understand, easy to implement, and efficient to train
    - Provides good accuracy for smaller datasets
-   - Less prone to overfitting in low dimensional datasets
+   - Less prone to over fitting in low dimensional datasets
    - Can be extended to multi-class classification
    - It makes no assumptions about distributions of classes